Youth programs left wanting by California marijuana law

-LOS ANGELES (AP) — More than a year after the start of marijuana sales in California, no money has been allocated for substance abuse programs and education for youth.
+LOS ANGELES (AP) — When California voters legalized marijuana, they were promised that part of the tax revenue from pot sales and cultivation would be devoted to programs to teach youth how to avoid substance abuse.

-Voters had been promised that part of the tax revenue from sales and cultivation would be devoted to such programs.
+But more than a year after the start of sales, there’s no money for those programs and questions are looming about how they might operate in the future.

-Robert Harris, a policy adviser and lobbyist for the California Society of Addiction Medicine, said the absence of funding is sad and disappointing.
+The absence of funding is “really sad and disappointing,” said Robert Harris, a policy adviser and lobbyist for the California Society of Addiction Medicine.

-Equally troubling, he adds, is the lack of clear guidelines for how that funding would be divvied up, and how programs would be run and evaluated.
+Equally troubling, he added, is the lack of clear guidelines for how that funding would be divvied up, and how programs would be run and evaluated.

 Most Read Nation & World Stories